babashka/bbin/README.md

 $ bbin install . --as bbin-dev --main-opts '["-m" babashka.bbin.cli/-main]'
 ```

-You can now run your developemnt copy of bbin with `bbin-dev`.
+You can now run your development copy of bbin with `bbin-dev`.
 Rebuilding is not required for `bbin-dev` installed this way, changes in Clojure source code is reflected instantly.

 ## Contributing